Hysham, Montana: History

 In 1906 there were two stores, a lumber yard and a blacksmith shop.
 The first school at the growing community was built in 1908.
 Ada Channel, who had a homestead near the railroad siding, became the school's first teacher.
 She was also a key figure in the formation of Hysham.
 This same year, she worked to locate a town site with the help of James Lockard and F. L. Baker.
 The three town founders plotted town lots on 40 acre of Channel's homestead.
 E. C. Sampson completed the process with a survey, which established the town's streets.
 Two other additions were added later.
 The First Addition added 40 acre south of the original site and the Rogers Addition was established north of the railroad depot.
 Even though Charlie Hysham had moved away from the area by this time, the new town was named Hysham in his honor.
-The town was officially incorporated in 1916 (Sanborn 1920: Kimball 1976; Cheney 1984).
+The town was officially incorporated in 1916 (Sanborn 1920).

 As more families were attracted to the area, more businesses were established.
-Town mayor, James Lyndes, the started a real estate business with C. M. Patterson and opened a law office.
+Town mayor, James Lyndes, started a real estate business with C. M. Patterson and opened a law office.
 He served as the first County Attorney and Hysham's first Mayor.
 Lyndes' wife Mary Alice served as chairman of the school board and for the first few years, the high school was held above the Lyndes and Patterson store.
 Also among the first town's residents were F. L. and Christiania Baker.
-Baker owned a threshing machine and did custom threshing (Kimball 1976).
+Baker owned a threshing machine and did custom threshing.

 Another phase of the community development process usually occurred after the initial settlers became established and then encouraged friends and relatives to move to the area.
 Such was the case with the Lyndes family.
-After James Lyndes set up his law and real estate business, four of his brothers: Bert, Wallace, Elmer and C. W. "Kid" and their families, became some of the earliest Hysham residents (Kimball 1976).
+After James Lyndes set up his law and real estate business, four of his brothers: Bert, Wallace, Elmer and C. W. "Kid" and their families, became some of the earliest Hysham residents.

 With the growth of commercial and agricultural businesses came the need for banks to finance the economic growth.
 The first bank in Hysham was the First National Bank, established in 1910, with J. W. Wagner serving as president.
 The bank continued to serve the community for more than half a century.
 Five years later, C. C. Jordan gambled on the boom caused by World War I and opened the Treasure State Bank.
 However, this bank was not as fortunate as its predecessor and ran into hard times with the post-war recession and a brutal winter in 1919, which severely damaged many of the area's cattle ranches.
-It was forced to close in 1922, which further hurt many local ranchers who had invested heavily in the bank (Kimball 1976).
+It was forced to close in 1922, which further hurt many local ranchers who had invested heavily in the bank.